BurkovBA/BurkovBA.github.io/content/blog/2021-06-09-1/index.md

 Suppose that we know that a RAID6 cluster went down due to a failure of 3 drives.
 What was the probability that there were 1000 (or 100 or 10000) hard drives in that cluster?

-Note that in previous case the number of disks N was a fixed parameter and number of crashes k was a variable, and this time its the other way around: number of crashes k is a fixed parameter, while the total number of disks N is a variable.
+Note that in previous case the number of disks N was a fixed parameter and number of crashes k was a variable, and this time it's the other way around: number of crashes k is a fixed parameter, while the total number of disks N is a variable.
 We're solving a very similar problem, which the Bayesians would call [conjugate](https://en.wikipedia.org/wiki/Conjugate_prior).

 Let's keep the notation, and show that the probability in question is described by Gamma distribution.